• CLASSIC SAILFLOW

 canadian border-

-.tonight...west winds 15 to 20 knots diminishing to 10 to
+.tonight...north winds 15 to 20 knots becoming northwest. snow

-.wednesday...west winds 10 to 15 knots becoming southwest.
+.monday night...west winds 15 to 25 knots becoming southwest.

-.wednesday night...southwest winds 5 to 10 knots becoming south.
+.tuesday...southwest winds to 30 knots becoming west.

-diminishing to 10 to 15 knots. rain likely.
+10 to 15 knots.

 waves omitted due to the lake being mostly ice covered.